HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 https://h2g-platform-core.nobatek.com/api/v0/timeseries/{timeseries_id}
 ```
 Where ```timeseries_id``` uniquely identifies a measure/module output.
-**IN THE HIT2GAP PROJECT, THIS id CORRESPONDS TO THE VALUE IN THE ```external_id``` field of the measure/module output description in the API**
+**IN THE HIT2GAP PROJECT, THIS ID CORRESPONDS TO THE VALUE IN THE ```external_id``` field of the measure/module output description in the API**

 ## Pushing values to an openBMS instance

-Once the module, its models and outputs are fully informed, pushing data to an instance of openBMs is straitghtforward.
+Once the module, its models and outputs are fully informed, pushing data to an instance of openBMs is straightforward.

 For events, perform a POST on the event API:
 ```